velikanghost/renly/README.md

 git push locus main
 ```

-## Built for the BuildWithLocus Hackathon

-> **Hackathon Theme:** "Agents that pay, trust, cooperate, and keep secrets"
 > Renly is an agent-native platform where AI autonomously provisions cloud infrastructure through the Locus API.

 ---